AndersDeath/holy-theory/content/algorithms/depth-first-search.md

 Depth-First Search (DFS) is a graph traversal algorithm that systematically explores the vertices of a graph by going as deep as possible along each branch before backtracking.
 It starts at a chosen vertex, explores as far as possible along one branch, and then backtracks to explore other branches.
 DFS is commonly used to detect cycles in a graph, topologically sort vertices, and solve problems related to connected components.

-**How it works:**

-**Step 1:**
+## How it works:

-Begin by selecting a starting vertex and mark it as visited.
+**Step 1:** Begin by selecting a starting vertex and mark it as visited.

-**Step 2:**

-Move to an unvisited neighbor of the current vertex and repeat the process.
+**Step 2:** Move to an unvisited neighbor of the current vertex and repeat the process.
 If all neighbors are visited, backtrack to the previous vertex.

-**Step 3:**

-DFS can be implemented using recursion or an explicit stack to keep track of the vertices to be visited.
+**Step 3:** DFS can be implemented using recursion or an explicit stack to keep track of the vertices to be visited.

-**Step 4:**

-Mark each visited vertex to avoid revisiting and use backtracking to explore other branches.
+**Step 4:** Mark each visited vertex to avoid revisiting and use backtracking to explore other branches.

-**Step 5:**
-Continue the process until all reachable vertices are visited.
+**Step 5:** Continue the process until all reachable vertices are visited.

-**Key Characteristics:**

-- **LIFO Structure:**
-  DFS often uses a Last-In-First-Out (LIFO) stack or recursion to maintain the order in which vertices are visited.
-  **Visited Marking:**

-Mark each vertex as visited once it is reached, preventing revisiting.

-- **Backtracking:**
-  Backtrack to the previous vertex when all neighbors are explored.
+## Key Characteristics:

+**Stack-Based (or Recursive)**: DFS can be implemented using a stack data structure or by recursion.
+In both cases, it relies on last-in, first-out (LIFO) ordering to keep track of nodes to be visited and backtracked.

+**Non-Optimal for Shortest Paths**: DFS does not guarantee finding the shortest path between two nodes in a graph.
+It explores as far as possible along each branch before backtracking, which may not necessarily lead to the shortest path.

+**Memory-Efficient**: DFS typically requires less memory compared to BFS because it only needs to store the path from the starting node to the current node.
+This makes it suitable for large graphs or graphs with limited memory.

+**Completeness (for finite graphs)**: DFS will visit all the nodes reachable from the starting node in a finite graph.
+However, it may not terminate in the presence of cycles in an infinite graph without proper cycle detection.

+**Time Complexity**: The time complexity of DFS is \(O(V + E)\), where \(V\) is the number of vertices (nodes) and \(E\) is the number of edges in the graph.
+This is because each vertex and each edge are examined once.

+**Recursive Nature**: DFS is inherently recursive in its nature.
+When implemented recursively, the function calls itself for each adjacent node until it reaches a leaf node or a node without unvisited neighbors.

+**Applications**: DFS is used in various applications such as topological sorting, cycle detection, pathfinding, maze solving, solving puzzles (e.g., Sudoku), and graph algorithms like finding connected components.

+**Depth-First Search Forest**: DFS produces a depth-first search forest, which is a collection of depth-first trees, one for each connected component of the graph.
+Each tree is rooted at a distinct vertex.

+**Backtracking Mechanism**: DFS employs a backtracking mechanism to explore all possible paths in the graph.
+When it reaches a dead end (a node with no unvisited neighbors), it backtracks to the most recent node with unexplored neighbors.

+**Stack Overflow Risk (for recursive implementation)**: When implemented recursively, DFS may encounter a stack overflow error if the recursion depth exceeds the system's limit.
+This risk can be mitigated by using an iterative approach or increasing the stack size.

 **Applications:**

-- Topological Sorting.
-- Cycle Detection.
-- Connected Components.
-- Maze Solving.

-**Time Complexity:**
+**Traversal and Search**: DFS can be used to traverse and search a graph, visiting all the nodes reachable from a given starting node.
+This application is useful in scenarios such as finding connected components, identifying cycles, or determining reachability.

+**Topological Sorting**: DFS can be employed to perform topological sorting on directed acyclic graphs (DAGs).
+Topological sorting is essential in scheduling tasks with dependencies, such as in project management or task scheduling.

+**Pathfinding**: While DFS does not guarantee finding the shortest path between two nodes, it can be used for pathfinding in scenarios where finding any path is sufficient.
+Examples include maze solving, puzzle solving, and navigating game maps.

+**Cycle Detection**: DFS is commonly used to detect cycles in a graph.
+By maintaining a set of visited nodes and tracking the path taken during traversal, cycles can be identified when revisiting a node that is already in the current path.

+**Strongly Connected Components (SCC)**: DFS can be applied to find strongly connected components in a directed graph.
+SCCs are subsets of vertices in a graph where every vertex is reachable from every other vertex within the subset.

+**Network Analysis**: DFS is utilized in network analysis tasks, such as finding bridges and articulation points in a network.
+Bridges are edges whose removal would disconnect the graph, while articulation points are vertices whose removal would increase the number of connected components.

+**Solving Puzzles**: DFS can be used to solve various puzzles, including Sudoku, N-Queens, and word games like Boggle.
+By exploring all possible configurations or solutions, DFS can efficiently find a valid solution.

+**XML Parsing and Document Traversal**: DFS can be employed in parsing XML documents and traversing hierarchical data structures.
+It allows for efficient exploration of the document structure and extraction of relevant information.

+**Decision Trees and Game Trees**: DFS is used in decision trees and game trees to explore possible outcomes and make decisions.
+It helps in determining optimal strategies or paths in decision-making processes.

+**Backtracking Algorithms**: Many backtracking algorithms, such as N-Queens, Subset Sum, and Sudoku solvers, rely on DFS for exploring the search space and finding solutions by systematically trying different combinations.

+## Time Complexity:

-- The time complexity of DFS is \(O(V + E)\), where \(V\) is the number of vertices and \(E\) is the number of edges.
+The time complexity of DFS is \(O(V + E)\), where \(V\) is the number of vertices and \(E\) is the number of edges.
 The algorithm visits each vertex and edge once.
 Recursive DFS has a space complexity of \(O(V)\) due to the call stack, while an explicit stack implementation can have a space complexity of \(O(E + V)\).

 ![Depth first search](https://raw.githubusercontent.com/AndersDeath/holy-theory/main/images/depth-first-search.png)

+## Example:

 ```typescript
 class Graph {